wkh237/react-native-fetch-blob/README.md

 ### Development

-If you're insteresting in improving this module, check our [development guide](https://github.com/wkh237/react-native-fetch-blob/wiki/Development-Guide).
+If you're insterested in hacking this module, check our [development guide](https://github.com/wkh237/react-native-fetch-blob/wiki/Development-Guide), there might be something helpful.
 Please feel free to make a PR or file an issue.